gorhill/uBlock/README.md

 to maintain the filter lists you are using, which were made available to use by all for free.

-You can contribute by helping translate uBlock₀ [on Crowdin](https://crowdin.net/project/ublock).
+You can contribute by helping translate uBlock Origin [on Crowdin](https://crowdin.net/project/ublock).

 ## License